-Waste products from hospitals, antibiotic manufacturing plants and agriculture contribute to increased amounts of antibiotic residues and resistant bacteria in aquatic ecosystems^(36,37).
+Waste products from hospitals, antibiotic manufacturing plants and agriculture contribute to increased amounts of antibiotic residues and resistant bacteria in aquatic ecosystems.
 For example, measurements at a wastewater plant receiving waste from approximately 90 drug manufacturers showed that 45 kg of a common antibiotic were released into a nearby river each day.
-The concentration of the antibiotic in the river was higher than it would be in a patient who was treated with the drug(38).
-As antibiotic residues can be carried by water and through sediments and soil, gradients of different antibiotic concentrations will form and even very low antibiotic concentrations may be enough to select for highly resistant bacteria (39).
+The concentration of the antibiotic in the river was higher than it would be in a patient who was treated with the drug.
+As antibiotic residues can be carried by water and through sediments and soil,

+To show the implications of agricultural use of antibiotics, researchers recently studied soil samples spanning 100 years.
+The study showed that levels of antibiotic resistance genes started to increase by the mid-1970s in soils fertilised by manure.
+The change in types of resistance genes also roughly paralleled the first reports of these genes in clinical isolates from hospitals.
+Perhaps even more interestingly, the level of some resistance genes decreased again following gradients of different antibiotic concentrations will form and even very low antibiotic concentrations may be enough to select for highly resistant bacteria.
 Importantly, lack of access to clean water and sanitation also facilitates the spread of bacterial diseases leading to increased morbidity and mortality, especially in children.